LaunchCodeEducation/java-web-dev-curriculum/content/data-types/reading/some-java-practice/_index.md

 ## Java Packages

-Line 1 of of the program above, `package org.launchcode.java.demos.lsn1datatypes;` declares the package in which the file resides.
+Line 1 of the program above, `package org.launchcode.java.demos.lsn1datatypes;` declares the package in which the file resides.
 For this simple program, your code could run without this line.
 However, you want to get used to always declaring the package of your Java classes.

 Packages help to **encapsulate** your code.
 Encapsulation refers to the practice of shielding your code from outside influences.
 It’s an essential component of good object oriented programming, and package declaration in Java is just one application of this principle.
 Without declaring a package, a Java class exists within the default package.
 In larger applications, leaving all classes in the default package risks naming conflicts and bugs.